This blog post was updated on June 17, 2021.

-"Back then, there were no air bags, but my seat belt saved my life"
+"Back then, there were no airbags, but my seat belt saved my life"

-Back then, there were no air bags, but my seat belt saved my life.
-The impact broke both my legs, nine ribs, my sternum, my clavicle, my left arm and wrist in several places, my left hand, my fingers and my right foot and toes.
+Back then, there were no airbags, but my seat belt saved my life.
+The impact broke both my legs, nine ribs, my sternum, my clavicle, my left arm and wrist in several places, my left hand, my fingers, and my right foot and toes.
 Medics quickly arrived.
 In about an hour, they managed to cut me free from the wreckage.
-They gave me a helicopter ride to the trauma center, while jamming a four inch needle into my chest to inflate my crushed right lung.
+They gave me a helicopter ride to the trauma center while jamming a four-inch needle into my chest to inflate my crushed right lung.

 They cut open my belly and probed inside me for internal bleeding.
 They inserted tubes where tubes shouldn’t go.
 They probed into my heart with a catheter through my groin, looking for a torn aorta.
 It all hurt, but I kept joking with them anyway.
 Apparently, it was some bizarre, shock-induced response mechanism.
 Maybe it’s why I’m still crazy to this day.

 No one ever found the culprit who caused the accident.
-He had just passed the dump truck and several cars travelling in the opposite direction.
+He had just passed the dump truck and several cars traveling in the opposite direction.
 When he came over the hill, he was on the wrong side of the double yellow line, aimed right at me.
 Was he drunk?
 Was he late for an important meeting?
 Was he distracted?
 Did he even understand the risk he was taking?
 We’ll never know.
-What we do know, is that his choices that day have affected the lives of more than a million people.
+What we do know is that his choices that day have affected the lives of more than a million people.

 We've done well.
 We've saved lives and made the world a safer place.
 But every day while driving, I still witness unsafe behaviors.
 People following too closely, texting, changing lanes without signaling, driving too fast for conditions.
 The list goes on and on.
 Do you see it?
 Do you do it?
 If so, why?
 Life is precious.
 Please, Look Ahead, Look Around, Leave Room and Communicate.
 And, don’t break the laws.
-Enjoy a full life and die old of natural causes.
+Enjoy a full life and die of old age and natural causes.
 That’s my hope for me and my wish for you.